 Workplace monitoring metrics

-These form the basis of what people typically call a “big data” set when they are merged with the other data sets to see which individual and combined elements influence the key organisational metrics.
-These metrics include:
+These are the basis of a “big data” set when they are merged with the other data sets to pinpoint which individual and combined elements influence the key organisational metrics.
+These include:

 - Open hiring requisitions